jdwije/jst/README.md

 ### Schema Resolver

-JST includes a function called `resolve` which can resolve (flatten) a schema set.
+JST includes a function called `resolve` which can resolve (de-reference) a schema set.

 ## Contributing